tjoloi/CTF/HFCTF/README.md

 ### General presentation

-Repo for the multiple CTFs during the 2019 edition of the HackFest.
-I only seriously participated in the Classic CTF.
-Everything else is incomplete.
+Repo for the multiple CTFs during the 2019 edition of the HackFest.\
+I only seriously participated in the Classic CTF, everything else is incomplete.

 ### Places won